ppy/osu-wiki/news/2026/2026-05-02-the-gates-open-for-the-lazer-grand-arena-2026.md

 ![](/wiki/shared/news/2026-05-02-the-gates-open-for-the-lazer-grand-arena-2026/banner.jpg)

 For this year, LGA returns with its core format unchanged, except for the addition of a bracket reset in the Grand Finals if required.
-We think the foundation has matured enough for us to focus on bettering the player and viewer experiences.
+We think the tournament's foundation has matured enough for us to focus on bettering the player and viewer experiences.

 For more details pertaining to the tournament, please refer to the **[Lazer Grand Arena 2026 wiki article](/wiki/Tournaments/LGA/2026)**.
 You can also discuss this event in the **[official discussion thread](https://osu.ppy.sh/community/forums/topics/2202575)** or the public **[community server](https://discord.gg/0Vxo9AsejDkGlk3H)**.